Apophis, asteroid that will approach Earth in 2029, may have particles pulled out by gravity, study says | Science

 “Although this asteroid passes very close to Earth, it passes at a very high speed.
 So the particles that are pulled out of its gravity will continue to follow its path.
 They would be like its tail.
 So we are still studying the possibility of Earth crossing this region,” said the astronomer.

-Despite this possibility, Winter points out that this would do no harm to our planet, considering that these would be stones of less than 1 meter that would soon disintegrate in the Earth’s atmosphere.
+Despite this possibility, Winter points out that this would not do any harm to our planet, considering that these would be stones of less than 1 meter that would soon disintegrate in the Earth’s atmosphere.

 When the asteroid was discovered in 2004, there was a 2% chance of impacting the Earth, however, as Thiago Signorini Gonçalves, an astronomer at the Federal University of Rio de Janeiro who was not related to the study, explains, radar observations have already ruled out this hypothesis.